 Mr. Mom’s Macaroni & Tuna Salad

-This dish was developed by Chef Michael during his tenure as Mr. Mom back in the 1990s in an effort to provide a multi-meal dish that’s not only nutritious, but also really easy to prepare.
+This dish was developed during my years as Mr. Mom back in the 1990s in an effort to provide a multi-meal dish that’s not only nutritious, but also really easy to prepare.
 It is obviously a dish from my pre-diabetes days, but with pasta being in the low GI range, a sensible portion is fine for any diabetic.

 Considering the raves this recipe had received at numerous Primary Caregiver Meetings, it’s sure to be a hit with any family excepting those who will only eat peanut butter & jelly, of course!